eojeel/Ruby-VAT/README.md

 # Ruby-VAT
 VAT calculator written in ruby.

+# alter vat rate by altering the vatrate variable
+vatrate = *